 Lead poisoning in children is a common public health issue in the US, despite it being the most preventable one.
 This is because lead is a hidden poison that is found in many daily-use items, including toys.

-Read this post to learn more about the symptoms, causes, diagnosis, treatment, and prevention of lead poisoning in children.
+Read on to know more about this toxic metal and its effects on children.
+We have also included the symptoms, causes, diagnosis, treatment, and prevention of lead poisoning.

 Symptoms Of Lead Poisoning In Children

-Children with a low level of lead poisoning are often asymptomatic, and each child may exhibit different symptoms of lead poisoning.
-While some children may appear healthy and not exhibit any side effects, others may exhibit the following symptoms.
+Children may exhibit different symptoms of lead poisoning; those with a low level of lead poisoning are often asymptomatic.
+While some children may appear healthy and not exhibit any side effects, others may exhibit the following symptoms of lead poisoning.

 - Behavior issues (too hyper or aggressive)

 - Learning problems

 Note: These symptoms may also be present in other conditions, such as autism.
 Thus, always seek a pediatrician’s help for the correct diagnosis.

 Causes And Risk Factors Of Lead Poisoning In Children

 Children can be exposed to lead in many ways, and they might inhale or ingest it from their surroundings.
 The following are the possible sources of lead exposure in children.